stnwendy/Bayesian-works/README.md

 # Bayesian-works
-Scripts for my academic tasks in Bayesian statistics.
+Test run of Python scripts for academic tasks in Bayesian statistics.
+All codes in courtesy of my academic instructor.